Healthy Italian Cooking at Home

 LEO GERMANO AND JENNIFER EWING’s mural is entitled Papa Gainni which depicts an Italian fishing village.
 It is at Café Trieste located at 1667 Market Street, San Francisco.

-Italy is water-bound, with thousands of miles of beaches, bays, and inlets.
-Almost everything that lives in the sea, from swordfish, which the fishermen still harpoon from the bows of their boats in the Straights of Messina, to arselle, little clams that live in the sand just beyond the shore and gathered with strainers, finds its way to the table.
+Italy is water-bound, with thousands of miles of beaches, bays and inlets.
+Almost everything that lives in the sea, from swordfish which the fishermen still harpoon from the bows of their boats in the Straights of Messina, to arselle or little clams that live in the sand just beyond the shore and gathered with strainers, fins there way to the table.

 The role of fish in the Italian diet was, in the past, even more important than it is now.
 Up until the Second Vatican Council, the Catholic Church required that their followers eat fish on Fridays and days of penitence.
 All large cities had fishmongers to meet the demand, as well as, traveling fishmongers who made the rounds of the towns too small to support a specialized store.